electricimp/MongoLab/README.md

 ```

 ## db.find(collection, query, [callback])
-The `find` method invokes a query against the specified collection in the active database.
-If no database is selected, this method will invoke the callback with an error.
+The `find` method invokes a query against the specified collection.

-If an empty table is passed to the *query* parameter, find will return all records in the collection.
-Information about building query strings can be found in [MongoLab's documentation](http://docs.mongodb.org/v2.6/reference/operator/query/).
+If an empty table is passed to the *query* parameter, find will return all records in the collection, otherwise, `find` will execute the specified query, and return the results.

+*Information about building queries can be found in [MongoLab's documentation](http://docs.mongodb.org/v2.6/reference/operator/query/).*

 ```squirrel
 // Return all users